aer0ss/aerofs/docs/engineering/design/licensing.md

 We should email each of the admins known to enterprise.aerofs.com, just as we would in the case of a software update.

-OPTIONALly, we may want to display a warning on web pages viewed by admins.
+OPTIONALlY, we may want to display a warning on web pages viewed by admins.

 ## License renewal (previous license has not yet expired)